 Who looks after it?

-The Cotswold Water Park is a very large area, with many different landowners and businesses, but it is not like a National Park where one body has responsibility for the whole area.
-However, the Cotswold Water Park Trust was set up in 1996 by the four local authorities to help deliver four main aims within the boundary of the CWP – Access, Conservation, Leisure and Education.
-A fully registered charity, with seven full time staff, along with several part time staff and long term volunteers, the Trust is based at offices near Latton, with easy access to both Eastern and western sections of the CWP.
+The Cotswold Water Park is a very large area, with many different landowners and businesses.
+The Cotswold Water Park Trust was set up in 1996 by the four local authorities to help deliver four main aims within the boundary of the CWP – Access, Conservation, Leisure and Education.
+The Trust is a registered charity, with seven full time staff, along with several part time staff and many long term volunteers.

 The CWP Trust currently manages and maintains: